 How To Whitewash Brick With Black Grout

 If you have black grout, it may be difficult to get the ideal whitewash look.
 There is a trick, though.
 You will have to use the painting method.
 Before you start whitewashing your brick, paint over the black grout.
-Get in the divots with a brush so that you can lighten the look of the grout, and it will blend in well with the white-washed brick!
+Allow it to dry for 24 hours before applying your whitewash to the rest of the brick surface.
+Be sure to get in the divots with a brush so that you can lighten the look of the grout, and it will blend in well with the white-washed brick when finished!

 Will Painting Brick Devalue Your Home?

 There are a few pros and cons to painting bricks on the outside of your home.
 The look of painted brick can increase your curb appeal, and white paint can make your house look more modern!
 However, once you paint the brick, it’s permanent.
 The paint can chip and it can be harder to clean.
-Depending on your style, it may be better to whitewash your exterior, so that the originality of the brick can still shine through, it will protect the brick, and it is easy to paint over.
+Depending on your style, it may be better to whitewash your exterior, so that the originality of the brick can still shine through, This is because the whitewash effect has a more opaque look.
+Plus, it has the added benefit of the extra protection.

 How to Whitewash a Dated Brick Fireplace